 Tags4th floor 5th floor affiliation book review circulation coffee copyright crafts databases electronic resource electronic resources events exams extended hours food fun fun lab graduation HHSL Hirsh Health Sciences Library holiday holidays hours ILLiad Interlibrary Loan library service desk library staff lunch new books open access open access week open workshop portals publishing recipes resources staff statistics summer survey Thanksgiving therapy dogs Tufts Hirsh Health Sciences Library website welcome!

 Follow Us on Twitter!

-- BBC News - 'Two phases' of childhood obesity suggested http://t.co/DxGba9Ugv5 about 2 hours ago from Twitter Web Client ReplyRetweetFavorite
+- BBC News - Caesarean births 'affecting human evolution' https://t.co/ApS0CUwm3l about 3 hours ago from Twitter Web Client ReplyRetweetFavorite

 Tufts HHSL on Facebook